Wendy, by far, is the character I found the easiest to play with, especially in the early game.

 The fact that Wendy can grind Bees, Spiders, Rabbits, and other small mobs make Wendy very helpful for new players.

 So I’m curious, what are your thoughts on Wendy?
 Do you find Abigail hard to control?
+What do you think of her new rework?
 Let me know in the comments below!